 Twitter: Ideal Tweet Length Is 100 Characters.

-Although 140 characters already seems like too few, less is more.
+Although 140 characters already seem like too few, less is more.
 Tweets that are 100 characters or fewer boast a 17% higher engagement rate.
 The space constraints force content creators to get inventive.

 Always remember to stay trendy and responsive on Twitter.
 The medium rewards those who stay on top of popular hashtags and respond to users in a timely way.